Can Humans Eat Grass In a Survival Situation?

 There’s a reason you don’t see your neighbors out grazing their lawns, and it’s not because there’s a good restaurant around the corner.

-Even though some of our ancestors survived on a predominantly grass-based diet, it’s generally accepted that humans lack both the necessary dentistry and digestive system to gain sufficient nourishment from grasses.
+Even though some of our ancestors survived on a predominantly grass-based diet, it’s generally accepted that humans lack the necessary dentistry and digestive system to gain sufficient nourishment from grasses.

-There are around 12,000 different grass species in the world, of which only a few are toxic, so if the only restaurant available is a grassy hillock, could we humans survive and, if so, for how long?
+There are around 12,000 different grass species in the world, of which only a few are toxic, so if the only restaurant available is a grassy hillock, could we humans survive, and if so, for how long?

 Why Can’t Humans Eat Grass?